 “In the last three years, kidney paired donation has made possible more than 700 transplants nationwide that otherwise wouldn’t have taken place,” said OPTN/UNOS President Charles Alexander, RN, M.S.N., M.B.A.
 “We believe many more transplants are possible.
 Through this national pilot program, we want to see whether having a national pool of potential donors and candidates will provide more opportunities for lives to be saved and enhanced.”

 A total of 77 living kidney donor transplant programs will participate in the initial pilot phase.
 Each program is affiliated with one of four coordinating centers, which will work directly with UNOS on administrative issues such as donor/recipient applications, logistical arrangements and data submission.
-The coordinating centers are listed below; click on a center to view its affiliated transplant programs.
+The coordinating centers are listed below.

 Match runs will be conducted every four to five weeks with information on potential living donors and candidates supplied by participating transplant programs.
 Each transplant program must document that potential donors have completed a rigorous medical screening and evaluation process, and that they have provided detailed informed consent for donation and for potential participation in a national match run.